[Python] That's it! A summary of pytest mocks!

 Verify "whether it was executed" and "arguments" together

-So far, we have introduced methods to verify "whether it was executed" and "whether the arguments are as expected" separately, but there is also a way to verify them together.
+Up to this point, we've shown how to verify "whether the function was executed" and "whether the arguments were as expected" separately, but there's also a way to verify them together.

-assert_called_once_with() , you can perform verification without writing separate code.
+assert_called_once_with() method, you can perform these verifications without writing separate code.

 def test_get_name(mocker): test_name = "Test name" # Expected value of argument passed to mocked method expected_user_id = 123 # Mock of get_name() of UserInfo class mock_get_name = mocker.patch.object( UserInfo, "get_name", return_value=test_name ) (※Method execution processing, etc.) # The argument passed to get_name() is the expected value (expected_user_id) and has been executed once mock_get_name.assert_called_once_with(user_id=expected_user_id)

-even if that the mocked method will be called multiple times you can use
+the mocked methodto be called multiple timeseven ifassert_has_calls() you can use

 def test_get_name(mocker): test_name_1 = "Ichiro Tanaka" test_name_2 = "Jiro Suzuki" # Expected values of arguments passed to the mocked method expected_user_id_tanaka = 1 expected_user_id_suzuki = 2 # Mock of get_name() of UserInfo class mock_get_name = mocker.patch.object( UserInfo, 'get_name', side_effect=[ test_name_1, # Return value when executed the first time test_name_2, # Return value when executed the second time ] ) (※Method execution processing, etc.) # Ensure that get_name() is executed in order with the expected arguments mock_get_name.assert_has_calls([ mocker.call(expected_user_id_tanaka), mocker.call(expected_user_id_suzuki) ])